 In the end, it’s your tax return and you’re responsible for it.
 If there’s a problem, the IRS comes after you, not your accountant.
 So keep that in mind the next time you blindly sign the returns they send to you two hours before the filing is due.
 Know thy returns.

 5. You are crazy to do your own taxes.

 Having said the above, I still very strongly recommend that you have an accountant.
-Every business owner, at some point in their business careers, realizes that becoming an expert in taxes is like becoming fully fluent in a foreign language.
+Every business owner, at some point in their business career, realizes that becoming an expert in taxes is like becoming fully fluent in a foreign language.
 Sounds nice, but it’s unlikely to happen.
-There is just too much to know, too many changes to keep up with.
+There is just too much to know, and too many changes to keep up with.

-And if you make a mistake, the punishment in the form of requests, summons, queries and other correspondences from the taxing authorities will make your life miserable … while taking you away from running your business.
+And if you make a mistake, the punishment in the form of requests, summons, queries, and other correspondences from the taxing authorities will make your life miserable … while taking you away from running your business.
 Hire an accountant to do the work.
 Just keep an eye on them.

 These are the realities of taxes that any business owner will confirm.
 If you don’t believe me, just ask any of them.

 ~ Article by Gene Marks: Featured on The Hartford